 Thomas Drakengren

-If you're interested in software or systems architecture (and not only the web application or enterprise subtypes of architecture), then you should read my series on evaluating software architectures, where I explain the ideas behind the Software Architecture Analysis Method (SAAM), and the Architecture Tradeoff Analysis Method (ATAM).
+If you're interested in software or systems architecture, then you should read my series on evaluating software architectures, where I explain the ideas behind the Software Architecture Analysis Method (SAAM), and the Architecture Tradeoff Analysis Method (ATAM).
 These methods might seem abstract, but there's some reasonably deep wisdom and simplicity buried in the details.

 I've got quite a lot of publications from my previous life in science; please check them out if you're interested!

-For those who like mathematics, I'm still keeping the old compendium on Abstract Algebra (in Swedish) online, that I wrote together with a friend, Pontus Gagge, long ago (which is 1993).
+For those who like mathematics, I'm still keeping the old compendium on Abstract Algebra online (in Swedish, "Abstrakt algebra för logikbroilers"), that I wrote together with a friend, Pontus Gagge, long ago (which is 1993).
 Mathematics is timeless!
 It's actually quite good for learning the topic.